add2cal/timezones-ical-library/Readme.md

 sudo sh update-tzdata.sh tzVersionNumber
 ```

-... with _tzVersionNumber_ being the version of the IANA time zone database you want to use (e.g. sudo sh update-tzdata.sh 2022d).
+... with _tzVersionNumber_ being the version of the [IANA time zone database](https://www.iana.org/time-zones) you want to use (e.g. sudo sh update-tzdata.sh 2022e).

 <br />